rux616/biraitbec-workbase-improved/README.md

 ===============
 If you find a bug or have a question about the mod, please post it on the [mod page at Nexus Mods](https://www.nexusmods.com/fallout4/mods/57782), or in the [GitHub project](https://github.com/rux616/biraitbec-workbase-improved).

 Another method for support is to come to my channel on the [Collective Modding Discord server](https://discord.gg/pF9U5FmD6w).
-Once you have joined, go to the welcome channel to familiarize yourself with the rules of the server, and once you're finished, come to the "chaotic-cognitions" channel.
+Once you have joined, go to the welcome channel to familiarize yourself with the rules of the server, and once you're finished, come to the "🔧-chaotic-cognitions" channel.

 If you need to contact me personally, I can be reached through one of the following means:
 - **Nexus Mods**: [rux616](https://www.nexusmods.com/users/124191) (Send a message via the "CONTACT" button)